Hi! I'm Whitney. Systems engineer, security enthusiast, and developer based in Charleston, South Carolina.

 Position: Computer Repair Technician

-This started out as a "nice to have" for the conference, and as of DEF CON 23, DEF CON organizers have made it OFFICIAL!
+This started out as a "nice to have" for the conference, and as of DEF CON 23, DEF CON organizers made it OFFICIAL!

 Every year, when you get your badge, you also get a booklet that has the full conference schedule.
 I wanted to make a more convenient digital version that allowed attendees to plan their con schedule and bookmark the talks/events/parties/etc they wanted to go to.